ballerina-attic/docs-ballerina-vscode-extension/en/docs/visual-programming/data-mapper.md

 ## Set up the prerequisites

+Follow the steps below to set up the prerequisites.

 1. Install the [latest Ballerina version](https://ballerina.io/downloads/) and the [Ballerina Visual Studio Code extension](https://marketplace.visualstudio.com/items?itemName=wso2.ballerina).
 2. Execute the command below to create a package (if you are not already working on one).